Death of ice cream salesman's mom linked to dry ice

-WASHINGTON --The death of the mother of an ice cream salesman in Washington State is being linked to dry ice.
+WASHINGTON --The death of the mother of an ice cream salesman in Washington state is being linked to dry ice.

-The Pierce County Sheriff's Department said the salesman kept coolers of dry ice in the back of his car.
-Investigators said his wife borrowed the car to take his mother home.
+The Pierce County Sheriff's Department said the salesman kept coolers of dry ice in the back of his car, which turned fatal when investigators said his wife borrowed the car to take his mother home.

 Hours later, the man called 911 when he found both women and the car on the side of the road, just blocks from his home.